Meta-DOT

-Meta-DOT, or 5-methylthio-2,4-dimethoxyamphetamine, is a lesser-known psychedelic drug.
+Meta-DOT, also known as 5-methylthio-2,4-dimethoxyamphetamine, is a drug.
 It is similar in structure to TMA-2.
 Meta-DOT was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 35 mg, and the duration unknown.
+In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dose is listed as 35 mg, and the duration unknown.
 Meta-DOT produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of Meta-DOT.